samsmit362/HismithControl/README.md

 additional detail points will be added from move variant with id == 2 (according pair: 1/2).

 ## Video Speed Rate Changes
-From v5.0 this program also supports video speed rate changes, so you can assign hotkeys for slow down or increase video speed in VLC, and this application will automatically detect it in real time.
+This program also supports video speed rate changes, so you can assign hotkeys for slow down or increase video speed in video player, and this application will automatically detect it in real time.

 ## Known issues
 **Sometimes "Intiface Central" lost Hismith device, in such case device continue to run on last set speed, in such case be ready to stop it moves by using its original wired controller.**\